ElvinEfendi/lua-resty-global-throttle/README.md

 Finally you call

 ```
-should_throttle = my_throttle:process("identifier of whatever it is your'er throttling")
+should_throttle = my_throttle:process("identifier of whatever it is your are throttling")
 ```

 everytime before whatever it is you're throttling.